itrustmachines/bns-java-client/itm-bns-sample/doc/callback_en.md

 ### obtainLedgerInputResponse

-**BNS Client will receive `ledgerInputResponse` from BNS Server after sending the `ledgerInput`.
+**BNS Client will receive `ledgerInputResponse` from BNS Server after sending `ledgerInputRequest`.
 Developers can implement the code in `obtainLedgerInputResponse` method to callback the `ledgerInputResponse`.**

 - [LedgerInputResponse.java](../../bns-client/src/main/java/com/itrustmachines/client/input/vo/LedgerInputResponse.java)
   ```java
   public class LedgerInputResponse {
     private String status;                      // The status of your ledgerInputRequest